kai-tub/rico-hdl/README.md

     Why safetensors?
   </summary>

-The major benefit of [safetensors][s] is that it is [_fast_](https://huggingface.co/docs/safetensors/speed) and a deep-learning independent tensor serialization format.
+The main advantage of the [safetensors][s] format is its [_fast_](https://huggingface.co/docs/safetensors/speed) and deep-learning independent tensor serialization capability.
-This allows teams with different preferences for deep-learning formats to use the same data without any additional work.
+This allows teams with different deep-learning framework preferences to utilize the same data without issues.
-To see additional benefits of the safetensors format, check [the official documentation](https://huggingface.co/docs/safetensors/index).
+Please refer to [the official documentation](https://huggingface.co/docs/safetensors/index) to discover more benefits of the [safetensors][s] format.

 </details>